noiseprotocol/noise_spec/noise.md

 would call the `SetNonce()` function on the receiving `CipherState` using the received `n` value.

 Recipients doing this must track the received `n` values for which decryption was successful and reject any message which repeats such a value, to prevent replay attacks.

+Note that lossy and out-of-order message delivery introduces many other concerns (including out-of-order handshake messages and denial of service risks) which are outside the scope of this document.

 11.5.
 Half-duplex protocols
 ----------------------------